|Responsible University Administrator:||Vice President for Research|

-All proposals which use the name and resources of The University of Southern Mississippi and which may result in an award to the university involving restricted funds must adhere to university policies and procedures for submitting a proposal, accepting an award and administering the project.
-Sponsored Programs Administration (SPA), under the direction of the Vice President for Research, is formally charged with the responsibility of providing services to faculty and staff for securing external support from federal, state, and nonfederal sources including foundations and corporations.
-The VP or approved designee is the authorizing official to commit the university in all related matters involving contracts and grants.
+All proposals that use the name and resources of The University of Southern Mississippi and that may result in an award to the university involving restricted funds must adhere to university policies and procedures for submitting a proposal, accepting an award and administering the project.
+The Office of Research Administration (ORA), under the direction of the Vice President for Research (VPR), is formally charged with the responsibility of providing services to faculty and staff for securing external support from federal, state, and nonfederal sources including foundations and business/industry.
+The VPR or approved designee is the authorizing official to commit the university in all related matters involving contracts and grants.

 ACKNOWLEDGEMENT OF FUNDING SOURCES

 Any publication, recording, performance, presentation or other scholarly activity that is the result of a sponsored project should acknowledge the resources contributing financial support.
 This acknowledgment should recognize all funding sources including the university's contribution to projects.
-As an example, if funds were provided by the VP for internal development efforts and the project resulted in a publication, performance, presentation, etc., the university should be acknowledged for providing this support.
+As an example, if funds were provided by the VPR for internal development efforts and the project resulted in a publication, performance, presentation, etc., the university should be acknowledged for providing this support.
+Some sponsors require specific language; PI/PD’s are responsible for reviewing their award documents for requirements.

-The Vice President for Research or approved designee is formally charged with the responsibility to commit the university on proposal submissions, acceptance of awards and contracts.
-This includes related certifications required by funding agencies during the proposal and award process.
-The duly authorized official on the university's behalf on all projects and related matters is the VP.
+The Vice President for Research or approved designee is formally charged with the responsibility to commit the university on proposal submissions, acceptance of awards, and other related documents.
+This includes related certifications required by funding agencies during the proposal and award process as well as financial and closeout documents.
+The duly authorized official on the university's behalf of all projects and related matters is the VPR.
+PI/PDs should not sign documents unless directed to by a knowledgeable source such as ORA.

-There are various certifications (sometimes called assurances) required at the time of proposal submission or award acceptance.
+Various certifications (sometimes called assurances) are sometimes required at the time of proposal submission or award acceptance.
 These are used to assure federal agencies that the university has applicable policies and procedures in place to successfully carry out the project.
-These certifications require authorized signatures; authorized university officials include the VP, SPA director and associate director.
+These certifications usually require an authorized signature, which ORA will provide.

 The university may be required to contribute to the costs of a sponsored project as stated in agency guidelines.
 In some cases, these expenses may be in the form of "in-kind" costs such as contributed effort of personnel (salary and fringe benefits) who are supported by nonsponsored funds.
 At other times, there may be a requirement for "cash," particularly for equipment related projects.

-The university is required to document all cost sharing/matching funds just as it tracks agency dollars.
+The university is required to document all committed (mandatory and voluntary) cost sharing/matching funds just as it tracks agency dollars.
 These become auditable expenditures.

-Facilities and Administrative costs (formerly called indirect costs) are actual costs incurred by the university that cannot be readily identified or associated with a single sponsored project or activity.
-These costs are normal business activities of the university such as utilities, public safety, libraries, building and equipment use and maintenance, accounting, payroll, and academic and sponsored administration.
+Facilities and Administrative costs are actual costs incurred by the university that cannot be readily identified or associated with a single sponsored project or activity.
+These costs are normal business activities of the university such as utilities, safety, libraries, building and equipment use and maintenance, accounting, payroll, and academic and sponsored programs administration.

-The determination of F&A costs rates are based on a cost proposal submitted by the university to its respective federal cognizant agency.
-This proposal contains all of the F&A categories that relate to direct costs necessary to conduct the primary functions of the institution such as teaching, research and other activities.
+The determination of F&A rates is based on a cost proposal submitted by USM to our federal cognizant agency, the Department of Health and Human Services.
+This proposal contains all the F&A categories that relate to direct costs necessary to conduct the primary functions of the institution such as teaching, research and other activities.
 Rates are then negotiated and a final rate agreement is signed establishing the required rates for all projects submitted to external funding sources.
-A listing of the current negotiated rates can be found at http://eduprod.usm.edu/research/forms-and-budget.
+A listing of the current negotiated rates can be found at http://www.usm.edu/research/forms-and-budget.

-Unless stated through a published rule of the sponsoring agency, F&A costs are not waived or reduced.
+Unless stated through a published rule of the sponsoring agency, F&A costs are not usually waived or reduced.
+Should PIs wish to request a reduction of F&A based on unusual circumstances, they may do so through the Vice President for Research.
 Any reduction of rates must be documented at the time of proposal approval.

-Fringe benefits are actual personnel expenses associated with any salary paid by the university.
-Fringe rates are determined by the Financial Affairs Office.
-These rates are available from http://eduprod.usm.edu/research/forms-and-budget and are used in calculating budgets.
-Every salary (including students) associated with contract and grant activity has a corresponding fringe rate to be charged.
-These benefits include such items as workmen's compensation, health insurance, FICA, etc.
+Fringe benefits are direct cost personnel expenses associated with any salary or wage paid by the university such as workers’ compensation, health insurance, FICA, etc. Fringe rates are determined by the Controller’s Office.
+These rates are available from http://www.usm.edu/research/forms-and-budget and are used in calculating budgets.
+All salary and wages (including students) associated with sponsored project activity have a corresponding fringe rate to be charged.

 INTERNAL APPROVAL OF PROJECTS

 The University of Southern Mississippi is the legal entity for all obligations relating to contract and grant activity.
-This includes all activity on the Hattiesburg campus and all other campus sites, including the Gulf Coast campuses, and the Stennis Space Center.
+This includes all activity for all USM campuses and sites.

 LETTERS OF INQUIRY (ALSO CALLED LETTERS OF INTENT)

 Sponsors, particularly foundations and corporations, often ask for a brief (e.g., three to five pages) concept paper of the proposed project prior to the application deadline.
-A funding agency will usually require the letter of inquiry to include the following information: Who, What, When, How Much.
+Letters of Inquiry do not need to be reviewed or processed through ORA unless the sponsor requires a budget or approval by an authorizing official.

 MANAGEMENT OF SPONSORED PROJECTS

-All university policies and procedures relating to expenditure of funds must be followed for all contract and grant activity (i.e., purchasing rules, property management, human resources, etc.).
+All university policies and procedures relating to expenditure of funds must be followed for all sponsored project activity (e.g., purchasing rules, property management, human resources).

-SPA or the VP are designated as the point-of-contact with funding agencies relating to the management of contracts and grants.
-If it is necessary for the PI to contact the agency, SPA should be contacted first.
+ORA or the VPR are designated as the administrative point-of-contact with funding agencies relating to the management of external funding.
+If it is necessary for the PI/PD to contact the agency for administrative matters, ORA should be contacted first.

 PRINCIPAL INVESTIGATOR (PI) OR PROJECT DIRECTOR (PD)